pagkly/Zed/Investopedia3/What Is Tax Avoidance.md

 Because the tax code changes every year to some extent, families have a difficult time making decisions about retirement, savings, and education.
 Businesses especially suffer the consequences of an ever-evolving Tax Code that affects hiring decisions and growth strategies.

 Eliminating or reducing tax avoidance is at the core of most proposals seeking to change the Tax Code.
 The proposals that have been introduced over the last decade seek to simplify the process by flattening tax rates and removing most tax avoidance provisions.
-Proponents of establishing a [flat tax](https://www.investopedia.com/terms/f/flattax.asp) rate, for example, argue that it would eliminate the need to pursue tax avoidance strategies.
-(Opponents, however, call the flat tax concept [regressive](https://www.investopedia.com/terms/r/regressivetax.asp).)
+Proponents of establishing a [[flat tax]](https://www.investopedia.com/terms/f/flattax.asp) rate, for example, argue that it would eliminate the need to pursue tax avoidance strategies.
+(Opponents, however, call the flat tax concept [[regressive]](https://www.investopedia.com/terms/r/regressivetax.asp).)

 ## Tax Avoidance vs. Tax Evasion